maschhoff/unsplash-wallpaper/README.md

 download the current release copy it to a C: folder like "documents" and run the gui.exe for configuration

 ## linux
+* run python3 -m pip install -r requirements.txt
+* run sudo apt-get install python3-pil python3-pil.imagetk
-run python3 -m pip install -r requirements.txt add unsplas_by.py to cron using crontab -e
+* add unsplas_by.py to cron using crontab -e

 # configure